Diffie–Hellman key exchange: Denial-of-service attack

-A CVE released in 2021 (CVE-2002-20001) disclosed a denial-of-service attack (DoS) against the protocol variants use ephemeral keys, called D(HE)at attack.
+A CVE released in 2021 (CVE-2002-20001) disclosed a denial-of-service attack (DoS) against the protocol variants using ephemeral keys, called D(HE)at attack.
 The attack exploits that the Diffie–Hellman key exchange allows attackers to send arbitrary numbers that are actually not public keys, triggering expensive modular exponentiation calculations on the victim's side.
-Another CVEs released disclosed that the Diffie–Hellman key exchange implementations may use long private exponents (CVE-2022-40735) that arguably make modular exponentiation calculations unnecessarily expensive or may unnecessary check peer's public key (CVE-2024-41996) has similar resource requirement as key calculation using a long exponent.
+Another CVEs release disclosed that the Diffie–Hellman key exchange implementations may use long private exponents (CVE-2022-40735) that arguably make modular exponentiation calculations unnecessarily expensive or may unnecessarily check a peer's public key (CVE-2024-41996) which has similar resource requirement as key calculation using a long exponent.
 An attacker can exploit both vulnerabilities together.

 Practical attacks on Internet traffic

 The number field sieve algorithm, which is generally the most effective in solving the discrete logarithm problem, consists of four computational steps.
 The first three steps only depend on the order of the group G, not on the specific number whose finite log is desired.
 It turns out that much Internet traffic uses one of a handful of groups that are of order 1024 bits or less.
 By precomputing the first three steps of the number field sieve for the most common groups, an attacker need only carry out the last step, which is much less computationally expensive than the first three steps, to obtain a specific logarithm.
 The Logjam attack used this vulnerability to compromise a variety of Internet services that allowed the use of groups whose order was a 512-bit prime number, so called export grade.
 The authors needed several thousand CPU cores for a week to precompute data for a single 512-bit prime.
 Once that was done, individual logarithms could be solved in about a minute using two 18-core Intel Xeon CPUs.

 As estimated by the authors behind the Logjam attack, the much more difficult precomputation needed to solve the discrete log problem for a 1024-bit prime would cost on the order of $100 million, well within the budget of a large national intelligence agency such as the U.S. National Security Agency (NSA).
 The Logjam authors speculate that precomputation against widely reused 1024-bit DH primes is behind claims in leaked NSA documents that NSA is able to break much of current cryptography.

 To avoid these vulnerabilities, the Logjam authors recommend use of elliptic curve cryptography, for which no similar attack is known.
 Failing that, they recommend that the order, p, of the Diffie–Hellman group should be at least 2048 bits.
 They estimate that the pre-computation required for a 2048-bit prime is 10^{9} times more difficult than for 1024-bit primes.